Michael Carcone: Professional

 Approaching the pandemic-delayed 2020–21 season, Carcone was traded by the Senators to the Nashville Predators in exchange for Zach Magwood on December 21, 2020.
 With the Predators' AHL affiliate, the Milwaukee Admirals, going on hiatus for the COVID-19 affected season, Carcone was loaned for the season to fellow AHL team, the Tucson Roadrunners, the primary affiliate of the Arizona Coyotes, on February 5, 2021.
 Carcone led the Roadrunners with 15 goals, and contributed with 25 points, placing second on the team in 35 regular season games.

 As an unrestricted free agent from the Predators in the off-season, Carcone following his impressive tenure with the Roadrunners was signed to a two-year, two-way contract with the Arizona Coyotes on July 28, 2021.
 Carcone continued his tenure with the Roadrunners to begin the 2021–22 season.
 Recording 12 points through 21 games, Carcone received his first recall to the NHL on December 28.
 He made his long-awaited NHL debut the same day, appearing on the fourth line for the Coyotes in a 8–7 shootout loss to the San Jose Sharks.
 He was then returned to the Roadrunners the following day.
 He scored his first NHL goal later in the season, on March 25, 2022, against Jacob Markström in a 4–2 loss to the Calgary Flames.
 He finished the season with four goals and two assists in 21 games with Arizona.

 During the 2022–23 season Carcone led the AHL in scoring and claimed the John B. Sollenberger Trophy with 85 points through 64 regular season games.
 He also played in nine games with the Coyotes, recording two goals and one assist for three points.
 Carcone also played in the 2023 AHL All-Star Classic.
 On June 21, 2023, Carcone elected to continue his tenure with the Coyotes by signing a two-year, $1.55 million contract extension.

-Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and its hockey assets were subsequently transferred to the expansion Utah Hockey Club; as a result, Carcone became a member of the Utah team.
+Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and its hockey assets were subsequently transferred to the expansion Utah Mammoth; as a result, Carcone became a member of the Utah team.
 On September 22, 2024, Carcone scored the first preseason goal in franchise history in a 5–3 win over the St. Louis Blues.
+On July 15, 2025, Carcone signed a 1 year, $775K contract to stay with Utah.
+The next year, Carcone signed a two-year, $3.5M contract extension with the team, keeping him under contract through the 2027-28 NHL Season.